nvs/map/README.md

     input = 'path/to/map.w3x',

     output = {
-        -- The directory in which to place the generated output files. directory = 'tmp',
+        -- The directories in which to place the generated output files. directories = {
+            build = 'tmp',
+            optimize = 'tmp/opt'
+        },

         -- The name used when creating the output files. name = 'My Map.w3x'